cloudoperators/heureka/docs/product_design_documentation.md

 - **Issue Assessment** - automated identification, classification, and prioritization of security issues.​ Example: assigning a severity level based on a service's classification of high availability, integrity, or confidentiality.​

-- **Remediation Tracking** — streamlined and automated tracking of all operations involved in addressing security issues.
+- **Remediation Tracking** — streamlined and automated tracking of all operations that address security issues.
 The current scope includes tracking security patches/updates to address known vulnerabilities; tracking services to ensure they are configured according to security standards; triaging detected threats and providing a means to respond to/address threats.

 - **Compliance Management** - Ensuring state change documentation​ and adherence to relevant security regulations and industry standards. e.g., PCI DSS,